 |

-Four fellows will work with collections on the topics of agriculture, labor, and community in Santa Cruz County.
-The fellows will survey, arrange, organize, and describe the materials in the four collections, and will then collaboratively curate an exhibit in Spring 2023 with one another, the CART Archivist, and the Outreach & Exhibits Librarian.
+Four fellows are working with collections on the topics of agriculture, labor, and community in Santa Cruz County.
+The fellows are surveying, arranging, organizing, and describing the materials in the four collections, and are collaboratively curating an exhibit in Spring 2023.

 2 fellows

-Two CART fellows will process the papers of William Friedland (1923-2018), sociologist, labor activist, and founder of the Community Studies program at UC Santa Cruz.
+CART fellows Riley Collins and Summer Sullivan processed the papers of William Friedland (1923-2018), sociologist, labor activist, and founder of the Community Studies program at UC Santa Cruz.

 |